Back on air since August 2011. Currently using:

 My interest in radio was triggered by my high-school science & math teacher.
 First Rx was a 0-V-1 with the ECL80 tube.
 With this I discovered the world of ham radio.
 My first on air ham radio teachers were Arno, DL9AH and Mario, DJ7UA and many others I used to listen to.
 SWL-ing was another domain that interested me a lot during my early radio years.

 By profession I am a microwave r&d engineer specialised in filter design and general passive low and high-power microwave component design.
-Presently, I am engaged in high-power broadcast filter design from a few 100 watts to over 20kW, mainly in the UHF TV band.
+Presently, I am engaged in the design of passive high-power components from a few 100 watts to over 300kW, mainly in the UHF band.
 I hold a number of patents, have published papers and since February 2012 I am a Bell Labs DMTS member.

 Former callsigns held: DF3IK, VU2DPG